 Pedophilia is form of paraphilia.
 Because it causes harm to others, it is considered a disorder.

 Whether sexual interest or involvement between two people is considered pedophilic disorder depends on the age of the people involved.
-In Western societies, a pedophilic disorder requires that the person be 16 years old or older and at least 5 years older than the child who is the object of the sexual fantasies or activity.
+In Western societies, a diagnosis of a pedophilic disorder requires that the person be 16 years old or older and at least 5 years older than the child who is the object of the sexual fantasies or activity.
 However, sexual involvement of an older adolescent (aged 17 to 18) with a 12- or 13-year-old may not be considered a disorder.
 The age criteria used to identify when such activity is considered a crime may differ.

 Although state laws vary in the United States, the law generally considers a person older than 18 to be committing statutory rape if the victim is 16 or younger.
 Statutory rape cases often do not meet the definition of pedophilia, highlighting the somewhat arbitrary nature of selecting a specific age cutoff point in a medical or legal definition.
 In many other countries and cultures, children as young as 12 can legally marry, further complicating the definition of pedophilia and statutory rape.